digitaledgeit/sass-composer/README.md

 ##### url(options)

-Transforms URLs.
+Transform URLs.

 The default setting rewrites and copies URLs relative to the entry file e.g. `../img/logo.png` in  `./scss/_brand.scss` imported from `index.scss` gets re-written as `img/logo.png`.

 You can write your own transforms to do whatever you want e.g. inline images using datauri, rewrite URLs to a CDN, append a cache busting string etc

 ## TODO

-- Composer.watch()
+- Composer.watch() API
 - accept node-sass sass formatting options
 - sync and async importers, functions and URL processors